HDG-Community/hdg-wiki-two/content/glossary.md

 - **Xenodrug** - Pharmaceuticals designed by affini for use on xenosophonts.
 See [[xenodrugs|Xenodrugs]].
 - **Xenodrug Class** - Categorical grouping of xenodrugs by purpose.
 - **Xenrani** - Species of digitigrade xenos which resemble Terran foxes, domesticated two thousand years before humanity.
 See [[sophont-species|Sophont Species]].
+#### Credits
+Article organized by Stimulacrum & teagan, and maintained by the Lorets as a whole.